Get all the latest data for Johor

 What's the average days-on-market in Johor in 2026?

-As of early 2026, the average days-on-market for residential properties in Johor typically ranges from 55 to 90 days, depending heavily on whether you are looking at landed homes or high-rise units.
+As of 2026, the estimated average days-on-market for residential properties in Johor is about 90 to 150 days, with good landed homes selling faster than ordinary condos.

 Are properties selling above or below asking in Johor in 2026?